J. Habakuk Jephson's Statement: Publication

 The story was first printed anonymously in The Cornhill Magazine in January 1884 under the title "J. Habakuk Jephson's Statement", illustrated by William Small.
 It has been reprinted a number of times.
 The Boston Herald reprinted it on 3 April 1885, and it was anthologised in Dreamland and Ghostland (1887), The Captain of the Polestar and Other Tales (1890) and Tales of Pirates and Blue Water (1922).

 Reception

 The story was first published anonymously, and one reviewer attributed it to Robert Louis Stevenson, while critics compared it to Edgar Allan Poe's work.
 Though fiction, it was presented as an eyewitness account of the end met by those on the mysterious "ghost ship".
-Some took the story as a true account, including the Boston Herald, which reprinted the tale, much to Doyle's astonishment.
+Much to Doyle's astonishment, some mistook the story to be a true account, including the Boston Herald, which reprinted the tale.